slaclab/onboard-rucio/docs/UserCommands.md

 to the lfn2pfn algorithm defined in the RSE.

 #### Register a file/DID to Rucio without upload

 It is also possible to register a DID with Rucio without uploading the file.
-The scenario is that the file has already been uploaded by other means, and probably the actual PFN doesn't follow the lfn2pfn algorithm of the RSE.
+The scenario is that the file has already been uploaded by other means, and prossibly the actual PFN does not follow the lfn2pfn algorithm of the RSE.
-The command to register a DID is:
+The command to register a DID only is:
 ```
     rucio -v upload --rse RSE --scope user.$RUCIO_ACCOUNT --name junk1 --pfn path_on_storage --register-after-upload
 ```
 (please check, not sure about the above command)

 #### Replicate a file to a RSE

-Use the `rucio add-rule` command.
-Rucio will choose a source RSE, unless user specified where to replcated from.
+* Use the `rucio add-rule` command.
+Rucio will choose a source RSE, unless user specified the source RSE.
+The command will return a ruico rule_id (a long string).
+* Use the `rucio rule-info rule_id` command to check the status of replication.